hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 # Iroha Special Instructions

-The basic premise is; if the blockchain is the computer, then the client library (`iroha_client_cli` or any other) is the keyboard, the blockchain is the hard drive, and the Iroha peer software is the processor.
+To understand how Iroha operates, let's draw parallels between a blockchain and a computer.
+If the blockchain is the computer, then in this metaphor of ours the client library (`iroha_client_cli` or any other) is the keyboard, the blockchain is the hard drive, and the Iroha peer software is the processor.
 Like a processor, Iroha accepts portable instructions that modify what's written to the blockchain, allow certain users to use the network, and lock others out.

 Any operation that is run on-chain is written in terms of _Iroha Special Instructions (ISI)_, and there is no other way of modifying the world state.
 To understand why, we'll need to make a short detour into how Iroha is implemented under the hood.

 ## How Iroha works

 Each interaction with the blockchain is done via a _transaction_.
 A transaction is a collection of _instructions_, which are either glued together in sequence or compiled into what we affectionately call a WASM blob (more on that later).
 You need these instructions to register an account, remove an account, add X amount of Y currency, and so on.

-You may also interact with the blockchain via _queries_, which you use to get some kind of information from the blockchain (only the information you are allowed to access).
-Queries are also instructions.
+To read the information encoded in the blocks of a blockchain (the current world state), you use _queries_.
+Queries are submitted like instructions, but they're not tracked and recorded in blocks, so they're much more lightweight.
+If you use queries as part of complicated logic (e.g. inside WASM), they have a non-negligible impact on the size of the blocks.
+Queries that are only used to get information leave no trace in the blockchain.

 ### Consensus

 Each time you send a transaction to Iroha, it gets put into a queue, and when it's time to produce a new block, the queue is emptied, and the consensus process begins.
 This process is equal parts common sense and black magic[^1].

 The mundane aspect is that a special set of peers needs to take the transaction queue, and reproduce the same world state.
-If the world state cannot be reproduced for some reason or another, none of the transactions get committed to a block and consensus tries again.
+If the world state cannot be reproduced for some reason or another, none of the transactions get committed to a block.

+The consensus starts over from scratch by choosing a different special set of peers.
+This is where the black magic comes in.
+There is a number of things that are fine-tuned: the number of peers in the voting process, the way in which subsequent voting peers are chosen, and the way in which the peers communicate that consensus has failed.
+Because this changes the view of the world, the process is called a _view change_.
+The exact reason for why the view was changed is encoded in the _view change proof_, but decoding that information is an advanced topic that we won't cover here.

 The reasoning behind this algorithm is simple: if someone had some evil peers and connected them to the existing network, if they tried to fake